TylerHaze/py_webmap/README.md

 # py_webmap
-A interactive browser based map with folium
+A interactive browser based map, made with folium